ropensci-archive/roweb2/content/blog/2017-06-23-community.md

 - Be involved in open projects.
 If you chose to turn down an opportunity that is not open, do your best to explain why being involved in open projects is important to you.
 - [David Smith](https://twitter.com/revodavid) [recently suggested](https://twitter.com/revodavid/status/874687595120406528) getting [#rbeginners](https://twitter.com/hashtag/rbeginners?src=hash) to take off as a hashtag - a great way to direct newer members' attention to tips and resources!
 - Be conscious of your tone.
 When in doubt, check out [tone checker](http://politeness.cornell.edu/).
 - If you see someone being belittling in their answers, consider reaching out to the person who is behaving inappropriately.
-There was some agreement that reaching out privately may be more effective as a first approach than calling them out in public.Strong arguments against that strategy and in favor of a public response from [Oliver Keyes](https://twitter.com/kopshtik) can be found [here](https://ironholds.org/not-about-image/).
+There was some agreement that reaching out privately may be more effective as a first approach than calling them out in public.
+Strong arguments against that strategy and in favor of a public response from Os Keyes can be found [here](https://ironholds.org/not-about-image/).
 - Also, it's often easier to defend on behalf of someone else than it is on one's own behalf.
 Keep that in mind if you see negative things happening, and consider defending on someone else's behalf.
 - Having a code of conduct is important. [rOpenSci has one](http://unconf.ropensci.org/coc.html), and we like it a whole lot.